 Summer is a great time to explore adding to your family with an adopted cat since kids are out of school and everyone is around the home more enjoying the summer weather.
 When visiting a shelter or attending an adoption event however, there are certain etiquette rules to know and follow to ensure the cats don’t feel stressed or intimidated by visitors.

-The staff and volunteers in shelters make the cats’ health and safety a priority.
+The staff and volunteers in shelters are here to help with making visits a success and make the cats’ health and safety a priority.
 This includes making sure the cats do not become overly stressed from visitors.
 This is particularly important at an adoption event where the noise, chaos, and setting will be different from that which the cat is normally accustomed.
 Respect the cats’ space and listen to any instructions given to you by staff and volunteers.
 Be understanding if you cannot pet or hold the cats, particularly if you’re just there to visit and are not a potential adopter.
 Cats need space and time for themselves too!

 A few final things to keep in mind:

 • Ask the staff and volunteers questions; they often know the cats well and can give you insights into their personalities.

 • Consider cats that have different colors than you came in looking for.
 Did you know that black cats are usually adopted last?
 Many of them have amazing personalities (and look great in your Halloween pictures).

 • Consider a senior cat or cat with a disability or health concern.
 If you have a little more time or love to give, an older or special needs kitty can be a great addition to your family and they will be forever grateful.
 Ask the staff what ongoing care will be required (and the related cost) to see if that fits with the care you can give.

 • Have fun!
 Adopting your forever friend is amazing!

 Need some new toys, treats, or furniture for your new feline family member?
 Check out our shop!